wazuh/wazuh-documentation/source/amazon/services/prerequisites/credentials.rst

 Profiles
 ^^^^^^^^

-You can define profiles in your credentials file (``~/.aws/credentials``) and specify those profiles on the bucket configuration.
+You can define profiles in ``/root/.aws/credentials`` and specify those profiles on the bucket configuration.

 .. note::
   A region must be also specified on the ``credentials`` file in order to make it work.